maxxwellsc/WIndowsPrivacyEnabler/README.md

 Use code with caution.

 ⚠️ Troubleshooting for New Users
-	•	"Windows protected your PC" pop-up:This is normal for .bat files.
+	•	"Windows protected your PC" pop-up: This is normal for .bat files.
 Click More Info-> Run anyway.
 	•	Access Denied errors: This means the script wasn't "Run as Administrator."
 Close it and try again by right-clicking the file.
 	•	Antivirus Alerts: Some AVs don't like registry edits.
 You may need to temporarily "Allow" the file.